matikin9/gtfs.org/src/pages/en/guides/index.md

 <hr>

 ## Libraries & Tutorials
-This [tutorial, tba](/tutorial) covers a variety of aspects in working with GTFS-realtime data, for both agencies and developers.
+The following tutorial provided by [OneBusAway](https://onebusaway.org/) covers a variety of aspects in working with GTFS-realtime data, for both agencies and developers.

-This content has been provided by [OneBusAway](https://onebusaway.org/).

 ## Validators